 Eric Timewell is a registered psychologist in Australia.

 Eric was a member for fifteen years of the department of Behavioural Health Sciences at La Trobe University.
 In 1986 he started the first AIDS course in an Australian university, AIDS in Context, and taught it for ten years.
-He was a senior psychologist for ten years at the Victorian AIDS Council, and for ten years sessional psychologist for people with HIV at Fairfield Infectious Diseases Hospital.
+He was a senior psychologist for ten years at the Victorian AIDS Council (he is now a Life Member), and for ten years sessional psychologist for people with HIV at Fairfield Infectious Diseases Hospital.
 He was the major editor of the book AIDS in Australia (Pearson, 1992) and wrote its chapter on “Counselling and Psychotherapy.”
 He is also co-author of In-Depth Interviewing (Longmans).

 Since 1995 Eric has been in private practice at Prahran Market Clinic and in the dedicated clinical room at his flat.

 Eric has a graduate certificate (2013–16) from the International Masterson Institute in the disorders of the self.

 Sessions run for fifty-one minutes starting exactly on the hour.
 Sessions missed without a month's notice (no matter what the reason) are charged at the full rate.
 Sessions missed with notice are charged at half the usual rate.
 Cancellations must be made to Eric personally or by phone, not to Prahran Market Clinic or by email.

 Notes are taken, sometimes in the session, sometimes afterwards.
 Nearly all sessions are audio-recorded as well.

 Eric does not observe public holidays, but often observes school holidays in January.